Welcome to CannabisThe Friendly Cannabis and THC Guide for Beginners

 You can also eat your cannabis.
 THC and CBD are both only soluble in oil; things like butter, coconut oil, bacon fat… you get it.
 Doing an extraction to infuse your food allows you to recover most or all of the good stuff!

 The extraction part can be tricky and its very easy to put way to much THC into your food and body.
-Learn how to make Cooking Canna and stay out of harm’s way.
+Learn how to make THC infused oil or butter (Cooking Canna) and stay out of harm’s way.

 Is Alcohol similar to Cannabis?